aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

     * Open Build Settings (File -> Build Settings) in Unity and set target platform to `Mac OSX` (or whatever the platform you are using) and *uncheck* the box `Server Build`
     * Build the client to any folder (Click "Build", select your folder and click "Save")
     * You can run two clients by running one in the Unity Editor and one with the created build.
 This way the clients will get different Cognito identities.
 If you run multiple copies of the build, they will have the same identity (and hence same player ID) and will NOT be matched.
-    * You will see a 10 second delay in case you connect only 2 clients.
-This is because the matchmaking expects 4 clients minimum and will relax the rules after 10 seconds
+    * You will see a 5-10 second delay in case you connect only 2 clients.
+This is because the matchmaking expects 4 clients minimum and will relax the rules after 5 seconds.
+It also expects a smaller than 50ms latency for the clients to one of the supported Regions and relaxes this rule to 200ms after 10 seconds.
     * **The clients need to connect within 20 seconds** as this is the timeout value for the matchmaking

 # Deployment with PowerShell Scripts